CENTER AND CLASS POLICIES

 Please if you or your child is sick, do not come to class - plan to come to another class to make up an absence.
 (See make-up policies, above.)

 Minimize germs.
 The best defense against catching an illness is to wash your hands and your child's hands before and after class.
-I wash all instruments that have been mouthed after each class.
+All instruments that have been mouthed are washed after each class.
 If you are concerned, you may bring your own instruments for your child to use.
 We use quite a few "real" instruments that are not rated for under-threes; I check any instruments that may come apart when I clean them, but if your child is a "mouther", please keep a close eye on him/her anyway, for extra safety.
 It is even possible for a child to get an entire shaker egg in his mouth - just be aware.

 Food and Drink